Kikumu/Reinforcement-Learning-repo/README.md

 # Reinforcement-Learning-repo
-A repo where I look into the details and practice on how to properly utilize reinforcement learning
+A repo where I look into the details and practice on how to properly utilize reinforcement learning.
+I try out different AI models and evaluate their performance to test out which does best.

 ## Phases(base line alg and setup).
 1) Classic control(1/3): pendulum(done), mountain car, mountain car continuous.